123AGustien/sextant-protocol-dp-system/MARIN_VV_SCENARIO_TEST_MATRIX_v1.0.md

 Autonomous Command: FALSE
 Human Authority: FINAL

+DP2 RESILIENCE SCENARIO

+Engine Overheat During Push-Up Operation

+Operational Scenario

+A DP2 offshore vessel is conducting a controlled push-up operation requiring sustained thrust against an external structure.

+During the operation, one propulsion/power unit develops an overheating condition and must reduce its available load.

+Sextant Protocol™ Response

+The system:

+OBSERVES the thermal degradation
+↓
+VERIFIES the condition
+↓
+ASSESSES remaining thrust, power margin and DP2 redundancy ↓
+DECIDES whether safe load redistribution is possible
+↓
+ACTS by reallocating thrust within safe operating limits ↓
+UPDATES the assessment continuously

+If the remaining propulsion system can safely compensate, the required push-up force may be maintained.

+If sufficient reserve or redundancy is no longer available, the system does not simply demand additional thrust.

+It escalates the condition for human decision and authorization.

+Executive Value

+This scenario demonstrates that Sextant Protocol™ is designed to address the difference between:

+"Can the vessel compensate?"

+and

+"Can the vessel compensate safely while maintaining DP2 resilience?"

+The system therefore supports:

+- Early detection of degradation
+- Controlled load redistribution
+- Protection against secondary overload
+- Continuous resilience assessment
+- Preservation of human decision authority
+- Auditable decision-making

+Core Principle

+«Compensation is permitted only while the vessel remains within its defined safe operating and redundancy envelope.»

+Once that envelope is threatened, the system transitions from automatic compensation to human-authorized safe-state management.

 CRANE, TOWING & ELECTRONIC EQUIPMENT RESILIENCE MATRIX

 1. 5,000-TONNE SEAWAY CRANE — SWL & WIRE-ROPE ARCHITECTURE